Can I switch energy supplier without a smart meter in the UK?

 - Compare tariffs based on your usage, payment method and preferences.

-- New supplier starts billing you – your account is live, and you can submit readings manually going forward.
+- New supplier starts billing you – your account is live, and you submit readings manually going forward.

 Meter readings, estimated bills and your switch